-Figure 1: A) The number of nodes in each of the 25 networks produced from each sampling visit in different landuse types.
+Figure 1: Needs an overall title.
+A) The number of nodes in each of the 25 networks produced from each sampling visit in different landuse types.
 The number of observed rodents (nodes) is shown in the solid colour, the number of undetected nodes in these networks are shown in pale colours.
 B) The number of edges formed between observed nodes in each of the 25 networks.

-The median degree (number of edges) of a node were similar across all land use types (Figure 2A.).
-Within forest landuse types no rodents had a degree greater than 6, the highest degree was 19 and 17 in agricultural and village landuse respectively.
+The median degree (number of edges) of a node (individuals) were similar across all land use types (Figure 2A.).
+Within forests no individual had a degree greater than 6, the highest degree was 19 and 17 in agricultural areas and villages, respectively.
 The median number of contacts did not importantly differ by species (Figure 2B.).
-Within species there was substantial variability in degree between individual rodents, for example, the median degree of Praomys rostratus in agricultural landuse was 3, although 3 individuals had a degree of greater than 15.
+Within species there was substantial variability in degree between individual species, for example, the median degree of Praomys rostratus in agricultural landuse was 3, although 3 individuals had a degree of greater than 15.